syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTabView/Getting-Started.md

 {% endtabs %}

-Set the tab view control to sub view in the `ViewDidLoad` method on the inherited class of `UIViewController`.
+Set the tab view control as sub view in the `ViewDidLoad` method on the inherited class of UIViewController.

 {% tabs %}